SQream/sqream_docs/sqream_studio_5.4.3/executing_statements_and_running_queries_from_the_editor.rst

    * - Drop table statement
      - Generates a ``DROP`` statement for the selected object in the editing area.
    * - Table DDL
      - Generates a DDL statement for the selected object in the editing area.
 To get the entire database DDL, click the |icon-ddl-edit| icon next to the database name in the tree root.
-See `Seeing System Objects as DDL <https://docs.sqream.com/en/v2020-1/guides/features/viewing_system_objects_as_ddl.html#seeing-system-objects-as-sql>`_.
+See `Seeing System Objects as DDL <https://docs.sqream.com/en/v2020-1/operational_guides/seeing_system_objects_as_ddl.html>`_.
    * - DDL Optimizer
-     - The `DDL Optimizer <https://docs.sqream.com/en/v2020-1/guides/operations/sqream_studio.html#using-the-ddl-optimizer DDL>`_  lets you analyze database tables and recommends possible optimizations.
+     - The `DDL Optimizer <https://docs.sqream.com/en/v2020-1/sqream_studio_5.4.3/executing_statements_and_running_queries_from_the_editor.html#optimizing-database-tables-using-the-ddl-optimizer>`_  lets you analyze database tables and recommends possible optimizations.

 Optimizing Database Tables Using the DDL Optimizer
 -----------------------